An Introduction to the 12 English Tenses

 6. Future Continuous

-Our Example: I will be learning English (while in Ireland)
+Example: I will be learning English (next week).

 *Continuous: As you can see, all continuous tenses use “ing” which helps the listener know that it is for a long period of time, like our example “while in Ireland”.
 There are many shorted actions that can occur during this learning activity, and this is what makes it continuous.
 The auxiliary verb in front will let us have an idea of when the action is happening.